Return to the search form Return to your search results

 Pay close attention to the entry and exit requirements, local laws and customs, health conditions, and other details to help decide whether traveling to any given country is right for you.
 Non-US citizen travelers may also wish to seek guidance from the embassy of their country of citizenship.
 The UI International Travel Policy for Students addresses restrictions on student travel to high-risk locations and engagement in high-risk activities abroad.

 UI Study Abroad will designate a suggested group flight by early spring.
-Participants will make their own travel arrangements to Dublin with guidance from UI Study Abroad and are advised to take part in this suggested itinerary.
+Participants will make their own travel arrangements to London with guidance from UI Study Abroad and are advised to take part in this suggested itinerary.

 The cost of travel is not included in the course fee.

+Arrival arrangements at the airport in London and transportation to the program site will be based on the suggested flight.
 Alternative arrangements for transportation from the airport to the program site for students who do not participate in the suggested flight can be made with guidance from UI Study Abroad.

 Do not purchase plane tickets until you have received instructions on how to do so from UI Study Abroad.

-This program is open to students attending US institutions, and who fulfill the following requirements:
+This program is open to students attending U.S. institutions, and who fulfill the following requirements:

 In addition to the requirements above, preference is given to applicants who: